Augustine156/PUF_RKESystem/README.md

 # PUF_RKESystem
-This is for Graduate Requiment Project.
+This is for Graduate Requirement Project.
 # Member:
 B093040056
 B093040035